-- 1. The programme's objectives are as follows: - a. to prepare the student to practice professionally in the field of Law and Politics of International Security;

-- b. to teach the student specialized knowledge, skills and understanding in the field of Law and Politics of International Security; - c. to prepare the student for academic work in the field of Law and Politics of International Security. - 2.
-The degree programme also promotes the academic education of the student, in particular with reference to: - a. independent, academic thought processes and performance; - b. communicating at an academic level; - c. applying specialist academic knowledge in a wider and/or philosophical and social context. - 3.
-The degree programme focuses attention on the student's personal development, promotes his or her awareness of social responsibility and develops skills of expression.
+- The programme's objectives are as follows: - to prepare the student to practice professionally in the field of Law and Politics of International Security; - to teach the student specialized knowledge, skills and understanding in the field of Law and Politics b. of International Security; - to prepare the student for academic work in the field of Law and Politics of International Security. - 2.
+The degree programme also promotes the academic education of the student, in particular with reference to: - independent, academic thought processes and performance; a. - communicating at an academic level; - applying specialist academic knowledge in a wider and/or philosophical and social context. - The degree programme focuses attention on the student's personal development, promotes his or her 3. awareness of social responsibility and develops skills of expression.